 However, as with any substance you're introducing into your body, it's important to use it wisely.
-We recommend that you never eat or drink essential oils.You should pay attention to the following factors.
-Essential oils that are perfectly safe when used topically or in aromatherapy can be toxic when ingested.
+We recommend that you never eat or drink essential oils.You should pay attention to the following factors when using essential oils:

+- Essential oils that are perfectly safe when used topically or in aromatherapy can be toxic when ingested.
 Certain oils, such as wintergreen, can be deadly.

-In addition, someone with a fast heartbeat may react negatively to peppermint.
+For example, peppermint is often recommended for headaches.
+But if you use it near a child who is less than 30 months old, the child may become agitated.
+It could have a negative effect.In addition, someone with a fast heartbeat may react negatively to peppermint.
 Lavender and tea tree oil are also thought to cause a condition called prepubertal gynecomastia (abnormal growth of breast tissue) in boys.Along with proper nutrition and regular exercise, essential oils can be used during pregnancy to help maintain a healthy body and a healthy baby.

 Photosensitive or phototoxic essential oils (some are listed below) usually contain furocoumarins, which can cause severe burns and increase the risk of skin cancer when the skin is exposed to UV light or sunlight.A small proportion of people may experience skin irritation, allergic reactions, or cross-sensitivity to essential oils.
 While there are some essential oils that should never be used during pregnancy, there are some that are considered safe to use during prenatal massages or through the diffuser method.
 As of this writing, there is not enough evidence about essential oils to make a definitive list of safe and unsafe.
 Once you discover how each oil reacts with your body, you can determine how to safely and effectively enjoy the topical benefits that each oil has to offer.While some essential oils are never appropriate for internal consumption, many oils can be safely ingested and processed by the body.